coolcat-creations/lottie/README.md

 # lottie
 Plugin to embed bodymovin animations with lottie into Joomla

+Install the plugin, activate it and use following shortcode to embed lottie:
+{lottie}images/lottie/data.json,true,560px{/lottie}

+The first value is the relative path to your json file, second value is optional and defines if lottie is looped or not (true / false), third value is optional and for the container size.

 You can find free animations on: https://lottiefiles.com/

 ## Lottie Open Source animation tool by airbnb